-No person shall have in possession at any time any parts of a deer which has not been legally registered as provided in the fish and wildlife laws, except in accordance with the fish and wildlife laws.
+No person shall have in possession at any time any parts of a deer which has not been legally registered as provided in section 2355, except in accordance with sections 2354 and 2951.

 A person lawfully killing a deer during the open season may have the same in his possession during a closed season provided the deer has been properly registered.